simran-aug15/simran-aug15/README.md

 ## ⚡ Fun Fact

 - I love coding and exploring new tech!
-- When I'm not coding, you can find me reading .
+- When I'm not coding, you can find me reading books.

 ---